bbalganjjm/natural_js/docs/implementation/m1-contract.md

 # Next action

 The user approved this M1 contract and [the M2 tooling plan](m2-plan.md).
-M2 builds the isolated package foundation; later milestones implement the proposed runtime functions and update this contract if a core invariant changes.
+M2 built the package foundation; M3 implements the page, row, and communication functions and update this contract if a core invariant changes.
 Later milestone plans may refine component options but must revise this contract before changing its public invariants.

 # Decisions